knative/serving/docs/spec/normative_examples.md

 of the build, an update to both source and config could result in the creation of two Revisions, one with the config change, and the other with the new code deployment.
-It is expected that Revision will wait for the `buildName` to be complete and the `revisionTemplate.spec.container.image` to be live before marking the Revision as "ready".
+It is expected that Revision will wait for the `buildRef` to reach a "Succeeded" state and the `revisionTemplate.spec.container.image` to be live before marking the Revision as "Ready".

 Upon creating/updating the service's configuration, the contents are copied into the corresponding Configuration object.
 Once updated, the configuration controller creates a new revision.
-The configuration controller will also create a build, populating the revision’s buildName with a reference to the underlying Build resource.
+The configuration controller will also create a build, populating the revision’s buildRef with a reference to the underlying Build resource.
 The revision controller watches status updates on the build reference, and the high-level state of the build is mirrored into conditions in the Revision’s status for convenience: